 Bridge | Planning Steps

-Cirrus Bridge solutions sit between your organization’s commercial identity management (IdM) solution (Azure AD, Okta, Google GSuite, or others) and the applications using it for authentication — the Cirrus Bridge is no different.
+Cirrus Bridge solutions sit between your organization’s commercial identity management (IdM) solution (Azure AD, Okta, OneLogin, Google GSuite, or others) and the applications users need to access.
 A bit of planning before getting started will go a long way to reducing initial confusion.
 Consider the following questions:

 Azure Active Directory

 Other authentication sources such as On-prem Active Directory, OneLogin, LDAP enabled directories, or RDMS based identity stores (Professional Services May Apply)